hamishwillee/multidocsify_test/docs/qgc_gov_user_guide.md

 Flight modes provide different types of autopilot assistance to a pilot, including automation of common operations like *takeoff* and *landing*, execution of fully autonomous missions, and changing how the vehicle responds to pilot input during manual flight (for example by making it easier to regain level flight, hold the vehicle to a fixed path or position, etc.).

-QGC SRR displays the current flight mode in the mode selector on the application top status bar.
+QGC-Gov displays the current flight mode in the mode selector on the application top status bar.
 The selector menu can be opened to select the two **manual** modes: *Altitude* and *Position*.
 All other modes are automatically selected when you perform an associated operation - e.g. start a mission, takeoff, land etc.